reflectoring/reflectoring.github.io/_posts/2020-02-11-spring-boot-openapi.md

 The good thing is, that if we won't implement them, our application doesn't break.
 By default, those endpoints would send 501 (Not Implemented) response code.

 In my opinion, generating the OpenAPI Specification with Maven plugin instead of Swagger Editor is the better choice.
 That's because you have more control over your options.
-The plugin provides a handful of configuration and with git as a version control tool we can safely track any changes, that may find a place in either on `pom.xml` or `openapi.yml`.
+The plugin provides a handful of configuration and with git as a version control tool we can safely track any changes, that may find place in either on `pom.xml` or `openapi.yml`.

 ## Conclusion